 During my time at Vicarious Visions, I was mentored by a designer for 6 months to help improve my process and skill set as a level designer.

 My initial pitch for the level was to create an Overwatch 3v3 and Free For All map.
-In order pick pick a theme connected to a hero, I wanted the map to take place in Geneva, Switzerland based after Mercy.
+With a desire to pick a theme connected to a hero, I wanted the map to take place in Geneva, Switzerland based on Mercy.
 I found reference photos to help me create a more condensed version within a 3v3 and Free For All map.

 In the first picture, I initially created two adjacent buildings connected by streets, bridge and a foot bridge.
 Upon the first feedback session, my mentor suggested that while the idea was good, I lacked good lines of sight and space for the type of map in Overwatch I was going for.
 While there are typically larger spaces for fighting in this game, it felt like it was too big and with few flank options and cover.
 After going back over the notes from the initial session, I decided to turn my focus on the bridge and attempt to turn that into one big level.

 The fifth and sixth picture were my last iterations on working on a bridge level.
-I felt like I really resolved the majority of the LoS issues I was previously dealing with and created better spaces for teams and players to fight.
+I felt like I really resolved the majority of the line of sight issues I was previously dealing with and created better spaces for teams and players to fight.
 However, I felt limited at the time in what I could realistically do.
-I discussed with my mentor that from an Overwatch perspective, it felt imbalanced due to what I know about how the more mobile heroes could take advantage of the more grounded heroes on the map.
+I discussed with my mentor that from an Overwatch perspective, it felt imbalanced due to the more mobile heroes could take advantage of the grounded heroes on the map.
 It would only make certain heroes always viable, taking away the spirit of Overwatch and feeling like you have chance no matter who you select.
 They ended up agreeing with me and we discussed where to move forward after I ended up deciding to abandon the bridge idea.

 In my last three images, I went in a different direction.
 I created a smaller scale arena.
 The entire level can be traversed around to both a high and a low ground.
 One end has a jump pad and the other a high platform.
 In the middle was a hollowed out cylinder that had a spinning platform.
 The rectangle pillars would dip down out of the way as the platform spun towards them, representing that it was almost like a factory.